JCDiaz1201/Ruby-Chess-Game/README.md

 What was Learned
 ----------------
-How to make objects accross
+How to make objects accross a litany of files interact seamlessly

+I can do a lot more than I thought, I only need to step out of my comfort zone

 Getting Started
 ---------------